Haribalajiravi/creamie-documentation-v2/docs/router.md

 window.customElements.define(AppConfig.tag, App);
 ```

 When this example is implemented, the web page would have two hyperlinks—Home and Tab.
-Clicking on those would not redirect the user to a new paage, but load that component in the existing page—thereby increasing your web app's speed and efficiency.
+Clicking on those would not redirect the user to a new page, but load that component in the existing page—thereby increasing your web app's speed and efficiency.